Yangban: Fashion

-During the Joseon Dynasty, men's clothing varied in form depending on their social status, occupation, and circumstances.
+Yangban fashion during the Joseon Dynasty was more than just a question of personal preference, but was a reflection of complex society systems and beliefs profoundly rooted in Confucian ideas.
+Men's clothing varied in form depending on their social status, occupation, and circumstances.
 Generally, men wore jeogori (jackets), baji (pants), and po (outer garments) as basic attire.
 Commoners and lower-class individuals typically wore simple garments made of plain-colored cotton or hemp, while the upper class, such as the Yangban, utilized luxurious materials and colors.
 The attire of the Yangban class featured intricate details, materials, and accompanying accessories which reflected the wearer's societal status.
-Each attire differed based on their jobs and titles, their attire was also a reflection of the respect to be given to them and their family lineage.
+A person's attire differed based on their jobs and titles, and was also a reflection of the respect to be given to them and their family lineage.
 The Hanbok of Yangban is beyond the general hanbok style and is known as po.
-Po has multiple variations but the most popular is known as dopo, a long gown with an additional section that covers the lower back and features a slit that gives wavy design.
+Po has multiple variations but the most popular is known as dopo, a long gown with an additional section that covers the lower back and features a slit that gives a wavy design.
 Layering was also a feature of Yangban Hanbok based on the weather or season and was often colorful.

-Their hair was tied into an up-top bun and the temple was daunted with a band known as 망건 (mang-geon), which had a stone known as 풍잠 (pung-jam) in the middle that covered the bun to symbolize uniformity.
-The top bun was in egg shape and used a hairpin known as 빈녀 (binyeo) to maintain its structure.
-The tightness with which 망건 (mang-geon) is tied was associated with the level of fashion a Yangban was knowledgeable in. 망건 Mang-geon is tied to a button-like stone on the either sides near the ears known as 관자 (kwan–ja).
-These kwan–ja played the role of assessing a Yangban's rank based on the material and size of it.
-For example, a big golden kwan–ja meant the person belonged to higher class.
+The hair was tied into an up-top bun and the temple was bound with a band known as 망건 (mang-geon), which had a stone known as 풍잠 (pung-jam) in the middle that covered the bun to symbolize uniformity.
+The top bun was egg-shaped and used a hairpin known as 빈녀 (binyeo) to maintain its structure.
+The tightness with which 망건 (mang-geon) was tied was associated with the level of fashion a Yangban was knowledgeable in. 망건 Mang-geon was tied to a button-like stone on either side near the ears known as 관자 (kwan–ja).
+These kwan–ja helped to asssess a Yangban's rank based on their material and size; for example, a big golden kwan–ja meant the person belonged to higher class.

-Another feature are the accessories.
-Earrings were worn by Yangban from the early Joseon dynasty and by people of all ages up until the 14th Joseon King, San-Jo, banned wearing earrings due to the discrimination by other countries during war.
+Another feature was the accessories.
+Earrings were worn by Yangban from the early Joseon dynasty and by people of all ages until the 14th Joseon king, San-Jo, banned them due to discrimination by other countries during war.
 Similar to the modern day watch, an accessory of Yangban that was always seen in their hands was a hand fan known as 부채 (bu-chae), of which many different types and designs symbolized rank and various other elements of social hierarchy.